nealxun/forecasting_principle_and_practices/1steditionfiles/old4.md

-#Simple regression {#ch4}
+#Linear regression models {#ch4}

-In this chapter we introduce simple linear regression.
+In this chapter we discuss linear regression models.
 The basic concept is that we forecast variable $y$ assuming it has a linear relationship with variable $x$.
 The model is called “simple” regression as we only allow one predictor variable $x$.
 In Chapter \@ref(ch5) we will discuss forecasting with several predictor variables.

 The forecast variable $y$ is sometimes also called the regressand, dependent or explained variable.
 The predictor variable $x$ is sometimes also called the